 Who Gets to Keep the House in a Divorce?

 One of the most disheartening aspects of divorce can be the process of losing a home.
 Deciding which party gets to keep the home can be a complicated process with many variables.
 One of the primary variables a court may look at when figuring out how to divide a home will be factoring in children.
 If children are involved in a couple’s divorce, the primary caregiver for the children may be granted the home based on an immediate necessity for the children.
 If no children are involved, the decision may be relegated to the court based on any state laws that can determine the outcome.
-Contacting an attorney in Tarrant County before it comes to that may help you save your home.
+Contacting a Family law attorney in Tarrant County before it comes to that may help you save your home.

 Do You Need Representation?